-Legal Lot of Record. -A parcel is considered to be a legal lot of record under the Subdivision Map Act if it was created in conformance with any of the following criteria:
+Legal Lot of Record.
+A parcel is considered to be a legal lot of record under the Subdivision Map Act if it was created in conformance with any of the following criteria:

-- A. Recorded subdivision.-The lot was created through a subdivision Final map or Parcel map recorded on or after January 1, 1930.
-Antiquated subdivisions shall not be deemed to have created lots.
-A lot depicted on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been reconveyed subsequent to January 1, 1930-with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed. -The lot was legally created by deed conveyance into separate ownership and was in compliance with the zoning and subdivision requirements that applied at the time of creation. - C. Merged lots. -Notwithstanding A through B above, when historic lots were merged by agency action or pursuant to applicable state law, the merged historic lots comprise a single legal lot of record.
+- A. Recorded subdivision.
+The lot was created through a subdivision Final map or Parcel map recorded on or after January 1, 1930.
+Antiquated subdivisions may_shall not be deemed to have created lots.
+A lot depicted_created on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been reconveyed subsequent to January 1, 1930-with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed.
+The lot was legally created by deed conveyance into separate ownership and was in compliance with the zoning and subdivision requirements that applied at the time of creation.